sk2001git/CS3103_G22_GrpProject/README.md

 - `plot_metrics.py` — simple plotting of CSV metrics

 ### Acknowledgements
-- AI was used to generate the bare bones file with notImplementedErrors to provide a collaborative space for team work on functional obligation and integration
+- AI was used to generate code for the files, we adapt changes to it for our project.
+It also helps us to learn some optimal tricks compared to the vanilla mechanism.
+For example for reliable we chose selective repeat since go-back-n often has throttled performance.
+This help us evaluate tradeoff and implement some knonwn optimisation.
+Refer to hudp/reliable.md
 ### Team Photo
   ![Team Photo](https://github.com/user-attachments/assets/58445cec-9b95-43c3-baeb-ab0d0385c937)